-1) The secret cryptKey is used to construct the DES encryption key, the "salt" and the DES pre-IV (as described in section 8.1.1.1).

-- The privParameters field is set to the serialization according to the rules in [RFC1906] of an OCTET STRING representing the the "salt" string. - 3) The scopedPDU is encrypted (as described in section 8.1.1.2) and the encrypted data is serialized according to the rules in [RFC1906] as an OCTET STRING. - 4) The serialized OCTET STRING representing the encrypted scopedPDU together with the privParameters and statusInformation indicating success is returned to the calling module. - 8.3.2.
+- 1) The secret cryptKey is used to construct the DES encryption key, the "salt" and the DES pre-IV (from which the IV is computed as described in section 8.1.1.1). - The privParameters field is set to the serialization according to the rules in [RFC1906] of an OCTET STRING representing the the "salt" string. - 3) The scopedPDU is encrypted (as described in section 8.1.1.2) and the encrypted data is serialized according to the rules in [RFC1906] as an OCTET STRING. - 4) The serialized OCTET STRING representing the encrypted scopedPDU together with the privParameters and statusInformation indicating success is returned to the calling module. - 8.3.2.
 Processing an Incoming Message